OctaDist/OctaDist/README.md

    <img alt="molecule" src="https://raw.githubusercontent.com/OctaDist/OctaDist/master/images/molecule.png" align=middle width="200pt" />
 <p/>

+## Standard abilities

+OctaDist is computer software for inorganic chemistry and crystallography program.
+OctaDist can be used for studying the structural distortion in coordination complexes.
+With the abilities of OctaDist, you can:

+- analyze the structure of octahedral coordination complexes.
+- compute the octahedral distortion parameters.
+- explore tilting distortion in perovskite and metal-organic framework.
+- display 3D molecule and other graphical analysis.
+- upgrade your and other program with OctaDist abilities.

 ## Development and Release

-OctaDist is written entirely in Python 3 binding to Tkinter toolkit (GUI version).
+OctaDist is written entirely in Python 3 binding to Tkinter GUI toolkit.
-It is cross-platform program and works on multiple operating systems.
+It is cross-platform program which can work on multiple operating systems.
-The stable version and development build of OctaDist is [here][release-link].
+The stable version and development build of OctaDist are released at [here][release-link].
-OctaDist is available for both graphical user interface (GUI) and command line interface (CLI), for following platform:
+A standalone executable for graphical user interface (GUI) and source code for command line interface (CLI) are available for as follows:

 [release-link]: https://github.com/OctaDist/OctaDist/releases